-In order to be eligible for maternity leave pay, you must have worked under a continuous contract for 40 weeks, working a minimum of 18 hours per week (listen up, part time workers!) before your scheduled maternity leave starts.
+In order to be eligible for maternity leave pay in Hong Kong, you must have worked under a continuous contract for 40 weeks, working a minimum of 18 hours per week (listen up, part time workers!) before your scheduled maternity leave starts.

 I have worked for my current employer for fewer than 40 weeks, am I eligible for maternity leave?

-If your period of continuous employment is short of 40 weeks, you are only entitled to an unpaid 10-week maternity leave.
+If your period of continuous employment is short of 40 weeks, you are only entitled to an unpaid 10-week maternity leave in Hong Kong.